vishalsawantt/missing_person/README.md

 - **User Interaction:** Contact reporters directly through the app to provide chat functionality.
 - **Firebase Integration:** Utilizes Firebase Realtime Database for efficient data management and Google Maps SDK for map functionality.

+## Prerequisites
+This project uses the OpenCV library for image processing and computer vision tasks.
+To run this project, you will need to set up OpenCV for Android.

+- Installing OpenCV
+Add OpenCV Dependency: Include OpenCV as a dependency in your build.gradle file:
+*gradle
+Copy code
+dependencies {
+    implementation 'org.opencv:opencv-android:4.5.5'  // Replace with the version you need

+- Usage in the Project
+OpenCV is used in this project for image processing tasks, such as:
+Face Detection: Using OpenCV's pre-trained Haar cascades for real-time face detection.

+- Further Reading
+OpenCV for Android Documentation
+OpenCV API Reference

 ## Screenshots

 1. **Login Activity**, **Create New Account Activity**, and **Home Fragment**